Date: June 6-8, 2016 | Tuition: $2,700 | Continuing Education Units (CEUs): 1.5

 senior director of software engineering, debisys inc. dba emida technologies

 "One of the best investments in money and time in my life."

 About the INstructor

 He is a recipient of the MIT MacVicar Fellowship, National Science Foundation CAREER Award, the Cecil and Ida Green Career Development Chair at MIT, the Den Hartog Award for Excellence in Teaching, the Keenan Award for innovations in undergraduate education, the New England Business and Technology Award, and the MIT Global Indus Award.
-He was selected on 2003's Business Week ebiz 25 and Fast Company Magazine's Fast Fifty.
-Professor Sarma is also a MacVicar Fellow at MIT.
+He was selected for 2003's Business Week ebiz 25 and Fast Company Magazine's Fast Fifty.

 Links & Resources

 - Radical Innovation course resonates with Italian industry professionals

 Sanjay Sarma urges Italian companies to capitalize on the country's innovative heritage to launch skunkworks efforts.

 - Ready Shoot Aim: Break the Analysis Paralysis Cycle to Innovate by Sanjay Sarma (Innovation Review, Autumn/Winter 2013)

 - Skin Cancer Imaging Technology - Prof. Sanjay Sarma, Advisor